 This nearest-neighbor connectivity is a key difference between TPUs and GPUs.
-GPUs connect up to 256 H100s in an all-to-all configuration (called a node), rather than using local connections.
+GPUs are connected with a hierarchy of switches that approximate a point-to-point connection between every GPU, rather than using local connections like a TPU.
+Typically, GPUs within a node (8 GPUs for H100 or as many as 500 for B200) are directly connected, while larger topologies require O(log(N)) hops between each GPU.
 On the one hand, that means GPUs can send arbitrary data within a node in a single low-latency hop.
-On the other hand, TPUs are dramatically cheaper and simpler to wire together, and can scale to much larger topologies because the number of links per device is constant.
+On the other hand, TPUs are dramatically cheaper (since NVLink switches are expensive) and simpler to wire together, and can scale to much larger topologies because the number of links per device and the bandwidth per device is constant.

 ICI is very fast relative to DCN, but is still slower than HBM bandwidth.
-For instance, a TPU v5p has:
+For instance, a TPU v5p7 has:

-- 2.5e12 bytes/s (2.5 TB/s) of HBM bandwidth per chip. - 9e10 bytes/s (907 GB/s) of ICI bandwidth per axis, with 3 axes per chip.

-• 2.5e10 bytes/s (25 GB/s) of DCN (egress) bandwidth per host.
-Since we typically have 8 TPUs per host, this is really closer to 3.1e9 bytes/s/chip.
+- 2.5e12 bytes/s (2.5 TB/s) of HBM bandwidth per chip. - 9e10 bytes/s (908 GB/s) of ICI bandwidth per axis, with 3 axes per chip. - 2.5e10 bytes/s (25 GB/s) of DCN (egress) bandwidth per host.
+Since we typically have 8 TPUs per host, this is really closer to 3.1e9 bytes / s / chip.

-This means that when we split models across multiple chips, we need to be careful to avoid bottlenecking the MXU with slower cross-device communication.
+This means that when we split models across multiple chips, we need to be careful to avoid bottle-necking the MXU with slower cross-device communication.